 To cook a whole chicken from frozen it’s important to use a roasting pan that gives the chicken space.
 You don’t want it wedged in there but want room for the hot air to circulate around.
 SImilarly, you need to use a rack inside of your roasting pan.
-This is because you want the hot air to get under the chicken too so that it is defrosting and cooking evening.
+This is because you want the hot air to get under the chicken too so that it is defrosting and cooking evenly.
 So put a rack in the roasting pan.
 Then put the chicken, breast-side-up on the rack.

 Seasoning and Stuffing